datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ## ❄️ Sea Level Rise & Glacier Mass Balance Correlation

-This synchronized visualization shows the relationship between global sea level rise and glacier mass loss from 1956 to 2019.
-As glaciers lose mass (shown as increasingly negative values), sea level rises.
-The data reveals a clear correlation: glacier melt contributes significantly to sea level rise.
-Values are in millimeters for sea level and meters of water equivalent for glacier mass balance.
+This multi-axis visualization shows the relationship between global sea level rise and glacier mass loss from 1956 to 2019.
+As glaciers lose mass (shown as increasingly negative values on the right axis), sea level rises (left axis).
+The inverse correlation reveals how glacier melt contributes significantly to sea level rise.

 ```js
 const correlationYears = d3.range(1956, 2020);